 Stephanie Crockett is a dance instructor in the Baltimore County Public School System in her hometown of Baltimore, MD.
 She recently graduated from Towson University majoring in Dance Performance, Choreography, and Education.
 Stephanie began her dance training at the age of 3 at the Baltimore County Youth Ballet, Baltimore School for the Arts, and the Dance Theater of Harlem Residency Program.
 She has received numerous scholarships to train over summers at Ballet Austin, Dance Theater of Harlem, Dallas Black Dance Theater, and Alonzo Kings Lines Ballet.

 Hycliff Soler was called by the Lord after receiving training in dance since his adolescence (1990).
 He served as a professional dancer for many years at a secular level, where he belonged to a Musical Magazine for the Puerto Rico Tourism Company and had the opportunity to dance in cities including Las Vegas, Broadway, New York, and Denver, among others.
 Currently, Hycliff is part of the leadership of the Dance Company for the Feast of Tabernacles in Jerusalem, Israel.
 He is founder and director of Dánzale Christian Dance Academy since 2003 with his wife, Luna.

-Theatre in Worship
+Dramatic Reading in Worship